Online Clinical Nurse Leader Programs

 Supervised Hour Requirements for CNL Degrees

-CNLs must meet rigorous educational and clinical requirements to become eligible for certification.
-A critical element of accredited CNL degree programs is supervised clinical experience.
-Supervised clinical experience ensures that CNLs obtain vital hands-on experience.
-Such experience builds both necessary skill as well as confidence.
-AACN requires individuals seeking certification to have a minimum of 400 hours of supervised clinical experience.
+CNLs must fulfill rigorous educational and clinical requirements to qualify for certification.
+A crucial aspect of accredited CNL degree programs is supervised clinical experience.
+This hands-on experience ensures that CNLs gain essential skills and develop confidence.
+The AACN mandates that individuals seeking certification complete at least 400 hours of supervised clinical experience.

 Online MSN-CNL Programs